 The OFRN's research projects create jobs and commercialize technology in and for Ohio

-The Ohio Federal Research Network (OFRN) projects are aligned with federal requirements; have a clear path to job creation; capitalize on Ohio’ investment involving multiple Ohio research universities and firms who provide cost share to further leverage the Ohio investment; and attract other Department of Defense and industry funding in Ohio.
+The Ohio Federal Research Network (OFRN) projects are aligned with federal requirements; have a clear path to job creation; capitalize on Ohio’s investment involving multiple Ohio research universities and firms that provide cost-share to further leverage the Ohio investment, and attract other Department of Defense and industry funding in Ohio.

 Each OFRN research project goes through a competitive request for proposal (RFP) process where it is thoroughly vetted by the OFRN Technical Advisory Counsel and Federal partners from NASA Glenn Research Center (NASA GRC), Air Force Research Laboratory (AFRL), National Air and Space Intelligence Center (NASIC) and the Naval Aerospace Medical Unit – Dayton (NAMRU-D); and are approved by the OFRN Executive Advisory Board before submitted for final approval by the Ohio Department of Higher Education.

 OFRN is not an investment fund.
 The bulk of OFRN financial resources are entrusted by The Ohio Legislature and are earmarked for various projects identified by OFRN partners and collaborators.

 The OFRN's Research Projects

 The OFRN research COE and Sustaining Ohio’s Aeronautical Readiness and Innovation in the Next Generation (SOARING) Initiative were developed after a thorough review of the strategic plans and priority planning documents of the Air Force, DoD, NASA-GRC, and the State of Ohio as well as through an iterative review of and briefings on federal requirements provided by AFRL, NASIC, NAMRU-D, and NASA-GRC.

 Centers of Excellence (COEs) - Rounds 1 & 2